-- 7:30-8:30 p.m. - We have Newcomers Group for first time attendees and Open Share Groups for those who have previously attended a Newcomers Group.
+- 7:30 p.m. — Newcomers Group for first-time attendees and Open Share Groups for those who have previously attended

-A key ingredient of Celebrate Recovery is Step Studies which utilize the 12 Steps and the 8 Principles based on the teachings of Jesus in the Beatitudes as found in the fifth chapter of the book of Matthew.
-Using the four Celebrate Recovery Participant Guides, each group participant embarks on a personal journey in community with other participants in the group.
-Working through the 12 Steps in a gender specific Step Study group is a process of dealing with one’s own hurts, habits, and hang-ups.
+In addition, we offer Celebrate Recovery Step Studies for men and women.
+A key ingredient for Celebrate Recovery, Step Studies utilize the 12 Steps and the eight Recovery Principles based on the teachings of Jesus in the Beatitudes.
+Working through the 12 Steps in a gender-specific Step Study group is a process of dealing with one’s own hurts, habits, and hang-ups.
 Step Study groups meet on a night other than Thursday.
 It generally takes anywhere from several months up to one year to complete a Step Study.